A Human-Centric Framework for Data Attribution in Large Language Models: Moonshot: What Attribution Could Look Like in Practice

 The logs of what pieces of content were displayed and used could be stored and used for various analytics, providing highly useful information to all parties. \autoref{fig:moonshot} shows that the author of the attributed work could see which elements of their work were used, and what earnings that brought.
 The publisher, having access to the same information, could make more informed decisions about which authors to sign up a deal with.

-Based on these logs, a standard for sharing the attribution certificates could be adopted by LLM service providers.
+Based on these logs, a standard for the attribution certificates could be adopted by LLM services.
 They could then provide a new feature: transparency in professional use of LLMs without documentation burden.
 For example, the citizens could see exactly how much input an LLM had in drafting the policy for their municipality~\cite{Sanford_2025_As_WA_government_officials_embrace_AI_policies_are_still_catching_up}.
 In education, it would be easy to `show your work' to the teacher.
 Of course, there will always be bad actors, but a system embracing attribution would make it intuitive to the users what `responsible use of LLMs' means.

-Appropriately scoped attribution could turn assisted writing into a legitimate interaction with a cultural technology~\cite{FarrellGopnikEtAl_2025_Large_AI_models_are_cultural_and_social_technologies}, with a clear creative space for new work, and an economic position for both the past and new new contributors.
-This would resolve the paradox of \textit{`fair use for me but not for thee'}: e.g. OpenAI terms of services prohibit other developers from training on the outputs of their models~\cite{OpenAI_2023_Terms_of_use}, and some of its `power users' object to reuse of their prompts~\cite{Wilkins_2026_Furious_AI_Users_Say_Their_Prompts_Are_Being_Plagiarized}.
+Appropriately scoped attribution could turn assisted writing from a questionable practice into a legitimate interaction with a cultural technology~\cite{FarrellGopnikEtAl_2025_Large_AI_models_are_cultural_and_social_technologies}, with a clear creative space for new work, and an economic position for both the past and new contributors.
+Without attribution, the proponents of generative AI are themselves subject to the paradox of \textit{`fair use for me but not for thee'}: e.g. OpenAI terms of services prohibit other developers from training on the outputs of their models~\cite{OpenAI_2023_Terms_of_use}, and some of its `power users' object to reuse of their prompts~\cite{Wilkins_2026_Furious_AI_Users_Say_Their_Prompts_Are_Being_Plagiarized}.